coda/packs-sdk/docs/guides/advanced/schemas.md

 ### Property labels {: #labels}

 A card's subtitle contains a set of properties, joined with a separator.
-Unlike other areas of the card where the property's value is shown, in the subtitle a label is shown instead.
-By default this label takes the form of `{name}: {value}`.
+Unlike other areas of the card where only the property's value is shown, in the subtitle a label is shown as well.
+By default, the label and value are shown together as `{label}: {value}`.

 ```ts
 let MovieSchema = coda.makeObjectSchema({